Truck Parking Usage Prediction with Decomposed Graph Neural Networks: Methodological Approach

 \subsection{Problem Formulation}

-To achieve revolving around the prediction of future truck parking usage, we employ a graph-based framework, denoted as $G = (V, E)$, where individual parking sites are represented as nodes $v \in V$, and the connections between these sites are represented as edges $e \in E$.
-Within this framework, we denote node embedding as $\eta$, essentially numerical representations of each site's characteristics of features.
+We describe the problem formulation for the task of predicting future truck parking usage, as a novel model to represent spatio-temporal dependencies on the parking.
+Starting from the general notation, a truck parking graph is denoted as $\mathcal{G} = (\mathcal{V}, \mathcal{E})$, where individual parking sites are represented as nodes $\mathbf{v} \in \mathcal{V}$, and the connections between these sites are represented as edges $\mathbf{e} \in \mathcal{E}$.
+Within this framework, we denote node-embedding as $\mathbf{\eta}$, representing each site's characteristics of features numerically.

-Our primary challenge is to predict the occupancy rates of truck parking sites over the next $T$ future time intervals.
-To predict the accurate future occupancy rates, we incorporate information from the $K$ preceding consecutive time intervals from the number of sites $i$.
-This approach enables us to capture temporal patterns in truck parking usage.
+Our primary challenge is to predict the occupancy rates of truck parking sites in the next $T$ future time intervals.
+To predict accurate future occupancy rates $o$ at the site $i$, we incorporate information from the $K$ preceding consecutive time intervals.
+This approach enables us to capture temporal patterns in the use of truck parking.

 Our prediction task is formulated by the equation: